Warrior Nun Areala: Third party publications

 Ben Dunn sold the rights to Areala during the 2000s in order to fund his wife's operation.
 The media rights were picked up by Perfect Circle Productions, which then later sold them to Netflix.
 The comic book rights were picked up by another company and it is currently published by Avatar Press.
 Dunn stated that he does not regret the rights being sold, is glad that the character still appears in comics and appreciates that his name is in the credits of the latest movies and shows.
+Actually as of 2025 on a Facebook post he (Ben) stated that he wishes he never sold the entity of Warrior Nun off.
+It was a regret of his to this day.